 A chemical called angiotensin II causes your blood vessels to become narrower when it enters the bloodstream.
-A class of medications called ACE inhibitors block the production of angiotensin II by the body, helping to keep the blood vessels relaxed.
+A class of medications called ACE inhibitors block the production of angiotensin II by the body, helping to keep blood vessels relaxed.
 Enalapril, Lisinopril, Perindopril and Ramipril are all examples of ACE inhibitors.
 Most people do not experience side effects from ACE inhibitors, but possible side effects can include: dizziness, fatigue, rash and headaches.

 Bendroflumethiazide is a type of diuretic medication.
 It can help reduce your blood pressure by encouraging the body to filter out more salt from the bloodstream.
-As the salts are removed, water is removed with them, which lowers the levels of fluid in the bloodstream, and therefore it reduces your blood pressure.
-There are several common side effects of Bendroflumethiazide including: digestive disturbances i.e. diarrhoea, increased blood sugar and increased calcium in the blood.
+As the salts are removed, water is removed with them, which lowers the levels of fluid in the bloodstream, and therefore reduces your blood pressure.
+There are several common side effects of Bendroflumethiazide including: digestive disturbances such as diarrhoea, increased blood sugar and increased calcium in the blood.

 What are the Natural Treatments for High Blood Pressure?